absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 ## The Vector Reloaded
-This isn't meant to be a one-to-one representation of how tensors work in ```numpy``` or ```PyTorch```, but combined with creating different views on the same underlying one dimensional memory as we learned about earlier, we can look at a few other fun concepts in different ways to arrange tensors.
+This isn't meant to be a one-to-one representation of how tensors work in ```numpy``` or ```PyTorch```, but combined with creating different views on the same underlying one dimensional memory, as we learned about earlier, we can look at a few other fun concepts in different ways to arrange tensors.

 ### Strided Access and Transposition